-- The ROBO®SLIDE L2 and the mating sliding materials shall be supported by metallic plates (backing plates) with plane or curved surfaces. - The geometrical conditions are given in Annex K of this ETA.
+- The ROBO®SLIDE L2 and the mating sliding materials shall be supported by backing plates with plane or curved surfaces. - The geometrical conditions are given in Annex J.

 The design of the backing plates shall take into account the following: